About the Fly Clone Project

 Note: If you are looking for stock OEM parts, we strongly recommend that you contact Mike Gallenberger at Gman.music on Reverb or wiguitar on eBay to see if the part you need is available in his stock.

--Phase one of Fly Clone Project is to model or source every component of the original Parker Fly guitar (1993-2003) as well as some aspects of the early "refined" (2003+) Parker Fly and some other models; this includes a comprehensive list of all bridge components, electronic components, screws, and so on.
+-Goal one of Fly Clone Project is to model or source every component of the original Parker Fly guitar (1993-2003) as well as some aspects of the early "refined" (2003+) Parker Fly and some other models; this includes a comprehensive list of all bridge components, electronic components, screws, and so on.
 Producing CAD models of all components will ultimately allow us to fabricate parts through 3D-printing and machining methods.

--Phase four involves the adaptation of existing parts for new functionality and operation, and ultimately: experiments toward new innovations.
+-Goal four involves the adaptation of existing parts for new functionality and operation, and ultimately: experiments toward new innovations.

 *All product and company names are trademarks or registered trademarks of their respective holders.
 Parker Guitars, Parker, Fly, Fly Guitar, and NiteFly are registered trademarks of U.S. Music Corp, a division of Jam Industries, LTD. Use of these marks does not imply an affiliation with U.S. Music Corp, Parker Guitars, or its parent companies and does not imply an endorsement by these companies.